 If your arrival airport doesn’t have skip the line services for the car rental company you are using, there are still sometimes a few other ways to dodge the worst.
 First, if you have travel flexibility, come in at non-peak times if you can.
 Saturday arrivals at popular beach airports in summer, for example, are the worst!
 At smaller airports where the car rental counter is at baggage claim, we sometimes send one adult “runner” ahead to beat the crowds deplaning our flight to the car rental lines.
 Sometimes if there is a long line for the car rental company you have booked no line for others nearby, ask the ones with no lines if they will match your rate and rent with them on the spot.

-If you’ve read the travel news lately, you might know that 2021 brings an extra curveball to the rental car process.
-Due to financial struggles when travel ground to a halt last year, most rental car companies had to sell large portions of their fleet.
+The last couple of years have had some extra curveballs thrown in the rental car process.
+Due to financial struggles when nearly all travel ground to a halt in spring 2020, most rental car companies had to sell large portions of their fleet.

-Now, there is a massive shortage of rental cars all over the country to meet the demand.
-There are horror stories of people only being charged $500 or $1000 a day for a compact car that used to rent for $20.
-And there are even more stories of people with car rental reservations who show up at the airport only to find an empty lot and no car for their trip.
+In 2021 when travel demand returned, there was a massive shortage of rental cars all over the country as a result.
+There were horror stories of people only being charged $500 or $1000 a day for a compact car that used to rent for $20.
+And there were even more stories of people with car rental reservations who showed up at the airport only to find an empty lot and no car for their trip.

-- Check rental car prices before you book flights: Your rental car may well cost more this year than flights for your family of 4 or 5.
-Check prices before you commit to a destination or book flights to make sure it doesn’t blow your budget.
+- Check rental car prices before you book flights: Your rental car may well cost more (and even a lot more) in 2022 than you were used to in pre-2020 times.
+Check prices before you commit to a destination or book flights to make sure a rental car doesn’t blow your budget.

 - Call ahead: The day before or morning of your flight, call ahead to the car rental company’s local number and confirm they will have a car for you.
 If there is a late breaking car shortage at their location, they may be able to see it coming at that point.